harmslab/epistasis/docs/simulate.rst

 # define the length of genotypes and the order of epistasis
 length = 4
 gpm = AdditiveSimulation.from_length(length)

 # Generate random epistatic coefs
 gpm.set_coefs_order(4)
 gpm.set_coefs_random(coef_range)
 ```

+For all simulated genotype-phenotype maps, one can initialize a genotype-phenotype
+map from an existing dataset.
+Scroll through class methods that start with `from_` to
+see all options for initializing simulated genotype-phenotype maps.

 Simulating a multiplicative epistatic genotype-phenotype map
 ------------------------------------------------------------